Publications

 Develop an automated system to verify compliance with the terms and conditions of sale or use available online.

-The aim of this interdisciplinary project is to develop a computer system capable of both identifying general terms and conditions on websites and analyzing the provisions they contain to trigger an alert when they do not comply with regulations, case law, or institutional opinions.
+The goal of this interdisciplinary project is to develop a computer system capable of both identifying general terms and conditions on websites and analyzing the provisions they contain to trigger an alert when they do not comply with regulations, case law, or institutional opinions.
 The first phase of this project, funded by the GIP Mission de recherche Droit et Justice (which became the IERDJ during the course of the project), consisted of developing a tool to analyze the compliance of contractual provisions.
-This tool was designed for clause-by-clause analysis, though it is not yet capable of effectively evaluating an entire contractual document.
+This tool was designed for clause-by-clause analysis; however, it is not yet capable of effectively evaluating an entire contractual document.

-Initially, before implementing any systematic monitoring mechanism for websites and the terms of use or terms and conditions they contain (using web crawlers), the project is developing a tool to analyze the provisions submitted to it on an individual basis.
+As a first step, before implementing any systematic monitoring mechanism for websites and the terms of use or terms and conditions they contain (using web crawlers), the project is developing a tool to analyze the provisions submitted to it on an individual basis.

-Food Law: Feed, Care, Protect, Balance
+Food Law: Feed, Care for, Protect, Balance

 See the article on the conference proceedings